7.8.2. Two-Dimensional Array Example: multtab.cpp

 1. Defines a 12 x 12 array named table

-2. Calls a function to fill the table.
-The name table is a pointer, so the program passes its address to the function.
-When the function ends, table is filled
+2. Calls a function to fill the array.
+C++ passes the array by pointer, an INOUT passing mechanism, so when the function ends, table is filled.

-3. Calls a function to print the table.
+3. Calls a function to print the array contents.

 4. Fills the array